mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ Also if your macro deals with enums you might need to deal with the fact that enum cases can be overloaded

 ^ And there are some "fun" quirks to named arguments in Swift.
-For example, closure arguments can't be provided external argument names, but they can provide internal.
+For example, closure arguments can't be provided external argument names, but they can provide internal names.
 And you may have to take that into account.

 <!-- ---